Developer-Roland/RPAS/README.md

 ## Installation
 1. Move the ```RPAS-RolandsPsobbAhkScript.exe``` to your PSOBB folder
+	- Get this from the latest release at https://github.com/Developer-Roland/RPAS/releases
 	- The script will auto-close if opened from any other folder, so this detail is mandatory.

 ## How to Use